szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Also, pay attention to any mods that modify the behavior of summoned demons, especially if they replace the script.
 Might or might not work.
 Please test and report.

-**Component 3030:** Make Devas hasted, same as Planetars
+**Component 3030:** Make Devas hasted, same as Planetars, and allow them to instantly cast their spells

 I was always annoyed at how immensely more powerful Planetars are compared to Devas.
 Haste is just too good not to use.
 Devas will be permanently hasted now, same as Planetars.
+Devas will also be able to cast their spells instantly.

 **Component 3040:** Make the Planetar more balanced and allow it to grant allies passive partial spell invulnerability